 - Job search websites: Use online job search platforms and websites to find job postings, set up job alerts, and track your applications.

 - Interview preparation: Prepare for interviews by researching the company, practicing common interview questions, and dressing appropriately.
 Show up on time, be confident, and be yourself.

 There is quite a bit of overlap across the major job search sites (especially the job site aggregators), so using more than 3 or 4 job search sites does not add much value.
 Pick two or three job search boards for your job search.

-- A job search board that is dedicated or focused on your job/career type (such as financial services, retail, etc.).
+- A job search board that is dedicated or focused on your job/retail, etc.).

 Older is Not Always Better

 When using a job search site, it’s best to narrow your search to jobs posted within the last 7 days.
 Job postings that are older than 7 days may have already received a large number of responses, making them less likely to be a good use of your time.
 If you’ve already explored all of the new job opportunities and come up empty-handed, you can expand your search to older postings.
 Just be careful not to get carried away and spend too much time on outdated listings.

 Long Cover Letters Just Don’t Work

 Your cover letter is meant to be an introduction and should be short (not a bio of your entire cover letter with an explanation as to why you are writing (applying for a job opening, referred by someone in your network, etc.).
 Next, follow with why you are the perfect candidate.
 Cover the skills that match the job description and make sure you demonstrate that you know about their company.
 Close your letter by thanking them for their consideration and indicate that you will follow up with them in a few weeks (and don’t forget your contact information).